Civil Servants (Normalisation of Legal Status) Act (WNRA)

 - social security regulations (WW/BWNU and ZANU)

 - your participation in the ABP pension fund

 We will continue to observe the Collective Labour Agreement for Dutch Universities (CAO NU), and the consultations on the CAO NU between VSNU (the employers’ organisation) and the trade unions will also remain in place after 1 January 2020.

 What will change

 Your present appointment at Leiden University will change into an employment contract from 1 January 2020.
-You are not required to do anything for this, and no new documents will be sent to your home.
+You will receive a letter in December 2019 confirming the transition from appointment to employment contract.

 Colleagues who enter employment with the University after 1 January 2020 will receive an employment contract.
 Details of what must be stated in the written confirmation of the employment relationship (the employment contract) are given in Art.
 2.1 of our CAO NU.